hybridsjs/hybrids/docs/store/usage.md

 });
 ```

-In the above example, even though the `Model` is connected to the external storage, when the websocket emits an event, the values of the model update without calling `[store.connect].set()`, as we expect.
-It is an update triggered by the server, so we don't want to send new values to the server again.
+In the above example, even though the `Model` is connected to external storage, when the websocket emits an event, the values of the model update without calling `[store.connect].set()`, as expected.
+It is an update triggered by the server, so we don't want to send new values back to the server.

 ### `store.clear`

-Both memory and external storage uses a global cache mechanism based on the model definition reference.
+Both memory and external storage use a global cache mechanism based on the model definition reference.
 Model instances are global, so the cache mechanism cannot automatically predict which instance is no longer required.
-Because of that, the store provides the `store.clear()` method for invalidating model instances by the model definition or specific instance of the model.
+Because of that, the store provides the `store.clear()` method for invalidating model instances by the model definition or by a specific instance of the model.

 ```typescript
 store.clear(model: object, clearValue?: boolean = true)